golan.fm

 Living with hearing loss changes your defaults

-When I started building for the web, these experiences became instincts.
+Nowadays, I’ve accepted my new situation and these experiences became instincts.
 I don’t add captions to videos because a guidelines document told me to.
 I add them because I know exactly what it feels like to sit through a video that assumes everyone can hear perfectly.

 What this looks like in practice